dhojayev/traderepublic-portfolio-downloader/README.md

 ## Preamble

-This project exists solely because I need a better representation of all purchases and sales made in Trade Republic.

-The initial idea was to create a list of all purchase and sale transactions to be able to track profit and loss.
-Unfortunately Trade Republic does not provide such dashboard or file(s) to download (it is possible to view current portfolio assets but no analytics of what has been sold and how much of profit has been gained).
+This project exists because Trade Republic does not provide a better representation of all purchases and sales.
+While it is still possible to see current holdings in analytics (it is possible to view current portfolio assets but no analytics of what has been sold and how much of profit has been gained), all sale transactions have to be tracked manually one-by-one to understand your benefits of trading better.
+Since Trade Republic does not provide such dashboard or file(s) to download this project's idea was born.

 ## Existing solutions

-After researching a bit in internet I found a solution (or two) that fulfill similar requirements, however, those solutions are pretty outdated and do not benefit from new endpoints (actually websocket message types, but let's call them here that way for simplicity).
+After researching couple of solutions that fulfill similar requirements were discovered, however, some are pretty outdated and do not benefit from new endpoints (actually websocket message types, but let's call them here that way for simplicity), some are very limit in fullfiling the main requirements: tracking purchases and sales of assets.

-Main disadvantages of existing solutions for me:
+Main disadvantages of existing solutions in our opinion were:

-* Resets paired device (which is annoying if you use the mobile app regularly)
+* Reseting paired device (which is annoying if you use the mobile app regularly)
-* Requires OCR for getting transaction details
+* Requiring OCR for getting transaction details (reading from transaction PDF documents)
-* Pretty outdated and not well-maintained
+* Using outdated endpoints to fetch data (no support of newly introduced "Save-back" and "Round up" transactions)
-* Written in python (which I am not proficient in enough to contribute)
+* Being written in python (which is not the main language of programming of ours)

 ## Implementation

 ### Minimum requirements and limitations

-I initially set a few requirements and limitations for myself when planning this project which I followed:
+A few requirements and limitations were set intially when planning this project which we strictly follow:

-* Written in go and compiled as a binary for all major platforms and architectures
+* It should be written in go and compiled as a binary for all major platforms and architectures
 * Making it opensource to allow others to contribute and audit
 * No configuration file requirements (all input requested in console)
 * No dependencies (such as SQL databases, etc) to enable non-techs using the app "AS IS"